apkendall10/cs766project/README.md

 Fundamentally, there are two different types of blur problems - blind blur and non-blind blur.
 Blind blur is where the blur kernel, K, is not known a priori.
 Non-blind blur occurs when the blur kernel is known [2].
 Blind blur problems are both more challenging and more common, and will be the focus of this project.

 ## Background
 Blur recovery is important because it can be used with popular consumer products like cameras or phones and can aid other tech and software initiatives.
 Additionally, deblurring is important in scientific applications.
 For example, in Astronomy image data of star systems is subject to blurring effects.
 Undoing these effects is important in creating more accurate results [3].
-Another example is the use of delburring in medical imaging such as X-ray, mammographies, and ultrasound images for more accurate medical diagnosis [4].
+Another example is the use of deblurring in medical imaging such as X-ray, mammographies, and ultrasound images for more accurate medical diagnosis [4].

 The classical approach to blind blur problems is to look at a single image and use probability based estimates to predict the true image.
 Typical methods include Bayesian Inference Frameworks, which find an optimal solution by maximizing a hypothesis based on given evidence.
 Another popular approach is to use regularization techniques such as Tikhonov-Miller regularization, which attempt to convert ill-posed problems to well-posed problems by constraining the solution space.
 Other methods include Homography-Based methods, Sparse Representation-Based methods, and Region-Based methods [1].

 With advances in computing power and refinement of neural network theory, especially deep, convolutional neural networks (CNN), there have been various attempts to use a collection of blurred images to learn more details of the problem.
 The key insight is that if some features of image blur are shared between different images, analyzing multiple images gives more information when trying to discover the unknowns, K, I and N. Initial approaches aimed to train a network to learn the blur kernel, K, from synthetic datasets where K would be known, but varied, to allow for a generalized learning of K. Examples include Schuler [5], who iteratively uses CNN to extract features and then estimate the kernel, and Sun [6] who uses a CNN to estimate motion blur vectors.